- Transactions are proposals to update the ledger

 As well as input states and output states, transactions contain:

 For example, suppose we have a transaction where Alice uses a £5 cash payment to pay off £5 of an IOU with Bob.
-This transaction has two supporting attachments and will only be notarised by NotaryClusterA if the notary pool receives it within the specified time-window.
+This transaction comprises two commands: a settlement command which reduces the amount outstanding on the IOU, and a payment command which changes the ownership of £5 from Alice to Bob.
+It also has two supporting attachments, and will only be notarised by NotaryClusterA if the notary pool receives it within the specified time-window.
 This transaction would look as follows:

 Suppose we have a transaction with a cash state and a bond state as inputs, and a cash state and a bond state as outputs.
 This transaction could represent two different scenarios: